libp2p/specs/http/transport-component.md

 use these semantics on any transport including, but not limited to, the HTTP transport.

-For example, say you want to fetch a file using the [IPFS trustless gateway](https://docs.ipfs.tech/reference/http/gateway/).
+For example, say you want to fetch a file using the [IPFS trustless HTTP gateway](https://docs.ipfs.tech/reference/http/gateway/).
 It may be tempting to use the following URL to reference a file: